Honda Super Cub: Licensed models

-Chongqing Guangyu Motorcycle Manufacture Co, of China, known as Kamax, has a line of motorcycles based on the Super Cub Design, licensed from Honda, including the EEC Super Cub.
-This Super Cub 'remake' was developed solely for the European market in cooperation with Super Motor Company.
+Chongqing DY Tech Co., Ltd. of China, known as Kamax, has a line of motorcycles based on the Super Cub Design, including the Cub Pro 125, Cub Pro 50, Cub Pro 150.
+This super cub 'remake' was developed solely for the American market, Southeast Asian market.
 Super Motor Company which is the sole European distributor of the EEC Super Cub sells three different variations, the Super 25, the Super 50, and the Super 100.
 From 2009 to 2010, Flyscooters imported a Yinxiang Super Cub variant to the US, under the name Fly Scout.
-Similarly, China Jialing Industrial Co., Ltd. has ten models based on Honda's Super Cub design, including the JL50Q-2 and JL90-1 which are faithful to the original 1958 styling, as well as several more modern restyling.
-Lifan Group exports a version to the UK, the 97 cc LF100, which features telescopic forks, a four-speed gearbox and a digital gear indicator.
+Similarly, China Jialing Industrial Co.
+Ltd. has ten models based on Honda's Super Cub design, including the JL50Q-2 and JL90-1 which are faithful to the original 1958 styling, as well as several more modern restyling.
+Lifan Group exports a version to the UK, the 97 cc LF100, which has telescopic forks, a four-speed gearbox and a digital gear indicator.

 SYM Motors of Taiwan licensed the Super Cub design as the Symba 100, previously called the Symba 110, which they exported to the US between 2009 and 2016.
 While keeping the basic design, SYM increased the size of the front brake from 110 to 130 mm and added an LED fuel gauge.
-Instead of leading link front forks, it featured telescopic forks.
+Instead of leading link front forks, it has telescopic forks.
 The Symba engine had a carbureted 101.4 cc single claimed to produce 6.5 hp at 8500 rpm, with a four speed gearbox using a centrifugal clutch semi-automatic transmission.
 SYM ended the production of the Symba in 2016.

 EV-Cub

 At the 2009 Tokyo Motor Show, Honda presented the EV-Cub concept vehicle, an electric motorcycle patterned after the venerable Super Cub, featuring two-wheel drive by means of electric motors mounted in the hubs of each of the wheels.
 Honda said they felt keeping the 1958 layout for their 21st-century concept bike made sense because, "the human body has not changed in the past 50 years," and, "the size, shape, and position of all the Super Cub parts had a kind of necessity to them, and that the design of the Super Cub was very rational and rider-centric."

 Without the engine in the center of the frame or the fuel tank under the seat, there was room for a scooter-style underseat helmet compartment.
 Integrated with the new electric motorcycle was an interactive communications system, to let riders converse while riding.
 Several other companies, including Christini, KTM, Öhlins, and Yamaha have done development on two-wheel drive motorcycles, and have found that the addition of power to the front as well as the rear wheel aids in stability, particularly in corners and in the hands of novice riders.
 At the time Honda hinted that they would bring the EV-Cub to market in 2010.
-In a 2016 speech, Honda's President and CEO Takahiro Hachigo said they planned to release the EV-Cub in Japan in about two years, followed later in other ASEAN markets.
+In a 2016 speech, Honda's president and CEO Takahiro Hachigo said they planned to release the EV-Cub in Japan in about two years, followed later in other ASEAN markets.